Frank Davis (Scout)

-Frank Davis (1923-1940) was a 17 year old Boy Scout who was awarded a posthumous Bronze Cross, Scouting's highest gallantry medal, for his bravery during the London Blitz of World War II as a Volunteer Air Raid Precautions Messenger and in rescuing an injured fellow Scout.
+Frank Davis (1923–1940) was a 17 year old Boy Scout who was awarded a posthumous Bronze Cross, Scouting's highest gallantry medal, for his bravery during the London Blitz of World War II as a Volunteer Air Raid Precautions Messenger and in rescuing an injured fellow Scout.

 Life

-Frank was born in 1923 and lived all his life in Bermondsey, then a London Borough and now part of Southwark.
+Davis was born in 1923 and lived all his life in Bermondsey, then a London Borough and now part of Southwark.
+His ambition was to train as a doctor, and he joined the Scouting Association with the intention of learning first aid.

 Death

-Like tens of thousands of other UK Scouts, Frank used his skills and time to help in the war effort.
-Frank was working as a Messenger, carrying messages by hand between Civil Defence Posts during air raids.
+Like tens of thousands of other UK Scouts, Davis used his skills and time to help in the war effort as a member of the 11th Bermondsey Troop.
+While planning to join the Royal Navy as a sick-bay worker, he joined the St John Ambulance Brigade at the outbreak of the Second World War and became a part-time warden.
+In December 1840 he was working as a messenger, carrying messages by hand between Civil Defence posts during air raids.
+According to the Aberdeen Evening Express and the London Evening News, Davis was "known for his friendliness and devoted service to others", and his "readiness to do good turns".

-Whilst the original medal commendation has been lost, a contemporary newspaper article describes how Frank and a friend came across a burning incendiary device which had been dropped by a German aircraft on Dockhead, Bermondsey.
-Whilst trying to cover it with sand, Frank's friend was injured such that Frank carried him back to the Civil Defence post at The Most Holy Trinity Church.
-Frank then returned to the incendiary bomb to finish extinguishing it when two further high explosive bombs detonated and killed him.
+Whilst the original medal commendation has been lost, newspers including the Daily Express describe how Davis and a friend came across a burning incendiary device which had been dropped by a German aircraft on Dockhead, Bermondsey.
+Whilst trying to cover it with sand, his's friend was injured such that Davis carried him back to the Civil Defence post at The Most Holy Trinity Church.
+He then returned to the incendiary bomb to finish extinguishing it when two further high explosive bombs detonated and killed him.
 His body was found soon after.
-It was 8 December 1940 and Frank was 17.
+It was 8 December 1940 and he was 17 years old.

-Frank's funeral took place on 13 December 1940 at St James' Church Bermondsey in Thurland Road.
+Davis's funeral took place on 13 December 1940 at St James's Church, Bermondsey in Thurland Road.
 He was buried later the same day at Nunhead Cemetery in a plot close to where the Commonwealth War Graves Commission memorial now stands at the Limesford Road Entrance.

 Bronze Cross Medal Award

-On 5 February 1941, the Scout Association announced Frank would be posthumously decorated with a Bronze Cross, nicknamed "The Scout's VC" and the senior gallantry medal that Scouts can be awarded.
-The medal was presented at Manor Church, Galleywall Road, Bermondsey by General Sir John Shea to Frank's parents at the same time as a number of other medals were presented to other Bermondsey Scouts.
+On 5 February 1941, the Scout Association announced Davis was posthumously decorated with a Bronze Cross, known as "The Scout's VC", the senior gallantry medal awarded to scouts.
+The medal was presented at Manor Church, Galleywall Road, Bermondsey by General Sir John Shea to Davis's parents at the same time as a number of other medals were presented to other Bermondsey Scouts.